kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 ## Prerequisites

-- You need to create a workspace and project, see the [Getting Started with Multi-tenant Management](../admin-quick-start.md) if not yet.
+- You need to create a workspace and a project, see the [Getting Started with Multi-tenant Management](../admin-quick-start.md) if not yet.
-- You need to sign in with `project-regular` and enter into the corresponding project.
+- You need to log in with `project-regular` and enter the corresponding project.

 ## Hands-on Lab

 ### Step 1: Create a Deployment

 1.1.
-Enter into `demo-project`, then select **Workload → Deployments** and click **Create Deployment** button.
+Enter `demo-project`, then select **Workload → Deployments** and click **Create Deployment** button.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716215848.png#alt=)